 Equal opportunities (or equality of opportunity) are realised through substantive equality (Article 3, Paragraph 2 of the Constitution).
-Substantive equality 'is grounded on the attribution of relevance to the differences existing between categories of persons, which are grounded on their belonging to different gender or ethnic or race or social groups, in order to remove all the adverse consequences (inequalities) caused by the differences taken into consideration'.
-12 The application of substantive equality leads, therefore, to the reinstatement of equal opportunities between categories of persons, whose differences may cause adverse consequences.
+Substantive equality 'is grounded on the attribution of relevance to the differences existing between categories of persons, which are grounded on their belonging to different gender or ethnic or race or social groups, in order to remove all the adverse consequences (inequalities) caused by the differences taken into consideration'.13 The application of substantive equality leads, therefore, to the reinstatement of equal opportunities between categories of persons, whose differences may cause adverse consequences.
 Equal opportunities, in other words, are the final end of substantive equality.
-Substantive equality implies the elimination of the adverse consequences coming from the differences existing between groups rather than of the differences themselves; substantive equality, as a consequence, demands the adoption of measures in favour of the disadvantaged group, such as positive action.
+Substantive equality implies the elimination of the adverse consequences themselves; substantive equality, as a consequence, demands the adoption of measures in favour of the disadvantaged group, such as positive action.
 Therefore, all positive action in our system is regarded as a means to achieve equal opportunities.